 Because students have varied backgrounds and interests, they may choose from a variety of courses.
 Students must take a minimum of three courses in Microbiology and at least one elective course.
-In addition, students must do at least three nine-week laboratory rotations and take a course on scientific ethics.
+In addition, students must complete at least three laboratory rotations and take a course on scientific ethics.

 Students must receive a grade of “Honors” in two full-semester courses in order to advance to candidacy.

-Each rotation lasts about nine to 10 weeks, during which time students are expected to participate in a research project under the direction of a faculty member.
+Each rotation lasts about 10 to 12 weeks, during which time students are expected to participate in a research project under the direction of a faculty member.
 Faculty sponsors provide a written evaluation of each student's performance, and rotations are graded satisfactory or unsatisfactory.